lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

       --velocity VELOCITY   The velocity broadening parameter, in units of km/s.
                             Default: 0.0
       --apec_vers APEC_VERS
                             The version of the AtomDB tables to use.
-Default:
-                            3.0.8
+Default is to use the version currently included with this version of SOXS.
       --absorb_model ABSORB_MODEL
                             Model for applying foreground Galactic absorption.
       --nh NH               The hydrogen column in units of 10**22 atoms/cm**2.